Case Study

 • An NLP-algorithm was used to detect unique combinations of cardiac and non-cardiac phenotypes in EHRs to enhance the diagnosis of aTTR-CM in a real-world heart failure population.

-Real-world evidence (RWE) and data (RWD) play a crucial role in achieving this goal.
+Real-world evidence (RWE) and data (RWD) can play a crucial role in the early detection and intervention to improve heart failure (HF) patient outcomes.
 While structured clinical data provides a standardized and organized view of a patient's medical history, much of the valuable information about comorbidities and clinical manifestations of cardiovascular disease, including the risk of HF is recorded in narrative text within electronic health records (EHRs).

 This is where unstructured data becomes crucial.
 By leveraging natural language processing (NLP) and machine learning (ML) technologies, we can analyze unstructured data within EHRs to extract valuable information that is not available in structured data alone.
 This can help clinicians identify patients who are at risk of developing heart failure, track the progression of the disease, and evaluate the effectiveness of different treatment options.